Braun Logo

 The emphasis on the letter A:

-• Reflects the special form of the products and unique ergonomic design.
+• Reflects the special form of the products and their unique ergonomic design.
 The round curve of A resembles 1) the speaker on radio receivers, which was located on top as a protruding bump, and 2) the round knob for tuning stations.
-Later, shavers with a round frames, oval cameras, and slide projectors appeared.
+Later, shavers with round frames, oval cameras, and slide projectors appeared.

 • Indicates the double A in the center of the founder’s first and last name.